geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Temporal Coverage

-Temporal Coverage can indicate the time period the resource depicts, when the data was collected, and/or when the resources was created.
-It is a multivalued string field that can accommodate various characters that clarify the time period.
-Examples: “1910?”, “1800-1805”, “before 2000”.
+The `dct_temporal_sm` field is multi-valued, so multiple strings can be used to indicate the time period the resource depicts, when the data was collected, and/or when the resources was created.
+Examples include: “1910?”, “1800-1805”, “before 2000”.
+If a single dataset spans multiple years, one can add each intervening year as a discrete value (e.g., 2007,2008,2009,2010).
+However, a common convention is to include only the first and last year (e.g., 2007,2010 for a dataset encompassing the span of time between 2007 and 2010).

 ###  Geometry Type